 4. Switch off your computer and phone at least 1 hour before bed.

-Electronic devices like computers or phones have what is called blue light, which can mess up the natural body understanding of whether is day or night.
-Simply switch them off an hour before going bed.
+Electronic devices like computers or phones have what is called blue light, which can mess up the natural body’s understanding of whether is day or night.
+Simply switch them off an hour before going to bed.

 5. Try doing something relaxing in the evening.

 If cortisol is high in the evening, trying to do something relaxing can help.
-The choice is yours: from a calming bath (maybe with some magnesium rich salts) to some stretching or yoga, or even a nice movie on the telly, if that helps.
+The choice is yours: from a calming bath (maybe with some magnesium-rich salts) do some stretching or yoga, or even a nice movie on the telly, if that helps.
 Likewise try to avoid activities that can wake you up, like too much reasoning before bed, or arguing with your partner.

 6. Mentally switch off

 Many people can be kept awake because they are trying to organize and remember the chores and activities of the following day.
-The more you are stressed, tired and overwhelmed and the more you are more likely to be afraid to forget.
-But this sense of urgency and overthinking is keeping your brain switch on, basically telling you body that it needs to be awake.
-Try to be smart with your do to lists, and try to mentally switch off: reading a book, some stretching or meditation can be helpful.
+The more you are stressed, tired, and overwhelmed the more you are more likely to be afraid to forget.
+But this sense of urgency and overthinking is keeping your brain switched on, basically telling your body that it needs to be awake.
+Try to be smart with your do-to lists, and try to mentally switch off: reading a book, some stretching or meditation can be helpful.